-- Contains no choline or vitamin K2; a bit low in iodine and selenium - Iron is included in high quantities, which not every woman needs, particularly in early pregnancy.
+- Contains very little choline and vitamin D; no vitamin K2; low in iodine and selenium - Iron is included, which not every woman needs, particularly in early pregnancy.
 See Ch 6 and 9 of Real Food for Pregnancy and discuss with your healthcare provider when deciding whether or not to take a prenatal vitamin that includes iron.

-Buy here: http://bit.ly/ThornePNV
+Buy here: http://bit.ly/ThornePNV or on Fullscript